otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 * `Alices_User_Profile`: Alice's User Profile.
 As defined in section [Creating a User Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#creating-a-user-profile) of the OTRv4 protocol.
-* `Prekey Servers_Identifier`: the Prekey Server's identifier.
+* `Prekey_Server_Identifier`: the Prekey Server Identifier.

-Alice is also expected to receive beforehand the Prekey Server's identity and its long-term public key, so they can be manually verified by her.
+Alice is also expected to receive beforehand the Prekey Server Identifier and its long-term public key, so they can be manually verified by her.

 Alice will be initiating the DAKEZ with the Prekey Server: